Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 How to apply

-Fillable forms do not open properly on some mobile devices and web browsers.
-To fill in and save this form:
+Fillable PDF forms do not open properly on some mobile devices and web browsers.
+To fill in and save the form:

-- Open the PDF from within Adobe Reader.
-You can now fill and save your form.
+- Open the PDF form with Adobe Reader.
+Fill it in and save it.

 Application for an Agency Licence (PDF, 85 KB)

 Licence holders must notify Service Alberta and Red Tape Reduction in writing within 15 days of a change in:

 - partners of the business if the licence is issued to a partnership

 - officers or directors of the corporation if the licence is issued to a corporation

 Licence holders must notify Service Alberta and Red Tape Reduction in writing within 15 days of ceasing to carry on the activities for which the licence was issued.